Aeval/AncientBotPublic/ReadMe.md

 In this version it has:

-!ping: Displays server and API ping
+<p>!ping: Displays server and API ping</p>

-!stats [match ID #]: Returns very basic stats about the game in a neat little embed complete with the winning team's symbol*
+<p>!stats [match ID #]: Returns very basic stats about the game in a neat little embed complete with the winning team's symbol</p>

-Symbols for Radiant and Dire are wonderfully done by Ellie Rebecca Thorpe, so a big thank you to her!
+<b>Symbols for Radiant and Dire are wonderfully done by Ellie Rebecca Thorpe, so a big thank you to her!</b>